USA—Education in Hawaii

 - Weather and Climate

-Students will live in shared apartments.
-Each shared room will have a private bathroom and includes the following amenities: linens, microwave, mini-fridge, study space, and individual wardrobes.
-The property itself features a full shared kitchen facility, keycard locks, security, activity lounge, study hall, and secure bicycle rack.
+Students will live in shared-occupancy rooms in an apartment-like setting.
+Each shared room will have a private bathroom.
 Location and proximity to internships will vary based on individual placements.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.